Can I render videos in the browser?

 can be processed.

-The encoding of the video would work with WebCodecs.
+The encoding of the video will work with Mediabunny.

 We hope to launch this mode in late 2025.